 What were the challenges and how we overcame them

 The first challenge we encountered was that the senior audience was conservative in terms of technology. iOS MVP wouldn’t fit many people.
 Not all seniors use iPhones or smartphones at all.
 Some of them still use push-button phones.
 So we decided to develop an easy-to-use web solution instead of a mobile app.
-Thus, the clients did not have to download anything or even own a smartphone.
+Thus, the clients and care providers did not have to download anything or even own a smartphone.

 The second major challenge was to figure out the financial part.
-Again, the senior customers had a habit of paying with cash and didn’t feel like changing it.
+Again, the senior customers had a habit of paying with cash and checks and didn’t feel like changing it.
 When we added Stripe for payment automation, only 10% of the clients were using the online payment option.
 Wendy’s Team had to teach and additionally motivate people to pay through the web site.
 But Stripe fit perfectly well.
 When clients paid through it, the caregivers would automatically receive their part of the money.
 Shortly, about 95% of clients were paying through the website.

 As you see, technology can really become a handy tool for a caregiving company.
 First, it diminishes the effort required for managing that kind of business.
 Second, it raises profitability and makes payments processing clear.
 Third, resolves recruitment matters.

 Though this solution was made uniquely for Wendy’ Team, our expertise in elderly care needs became deeper in many ways and can be transferred to developing tech for other types of healthcare services.
-If you need a reliable technical partner to create and implement your own elderly care project, contact us to discuss your solution.